joshuacline/RedFlags/README.md

 - By the time you notice that anything remotely resembling regular conversation with friends or family is now a past-time, it's too late.

-## You'll names will be revealed and made public, even if it's the last thing I do
+## Your names will be revealed and made public, even if it's the last thing I do

 <a href="https://" target="_blank"><img src="masspsychosis.jpg" alt=" " width="720"/></a>